BRIEFING ON TRUTH, RECONCILIATION, & HEALINGToward a Unified Future (PDF Version)

 When implemented on a large and comprehensive scale throughout the nation, Rx Racial Healing will help move us beyond needless divides toward the wholeness upon which a viable democracy depends.

-One thought on “Commission on Security and Cooperation in Europe (Helsinki Commission)
+2 thoughts on “Commission on Security and Cooperation in Europe (Helsinki Commission)

 Leave a Reply